-In October 2009, the FASB issued new guidance in ASU 985, "Software" ("ASU 985"), which amends the accounting and disclosure for revenue recognition.
+In October 2009, the FASB issued new guidance in ASC 985, "Software," which amends the accounting and disclosure for revenue recognition.
 These amendments, effective for fiscal years beginning on or after June 15, 2010 (early adoption is permitted), modify the criteria for recognizing revenue in multiple element arrangements and the scope of what constitutes a non-software deliverable.
-We are currently assessing the impact of ASU 985 on our consolidated financial position and our results of operations.
+The Company is currently assessing the impact on its consolidated financial position and results of operations.